Worthy Down Aerodrome

 The Coroner at the inquest, Dr F. J. Walker OBE, went on to state: You know as well as I do that, of course, flying is a dangerous occupation, but for all of us who live at home quietly in the countryside, it is a necessary that somebody be found to undertake the hazardous occupation of flying.
 It is essential to protect us in times of war, and therefore, it is not for you to find fault in anything that any of these men were doing but only to admire that they should undertake the risk of learning a business to protect us, which unfortunately, in this case, has lead to their deaths.

 On 14 March 1938, No. 49(B) Squadron left for RAF Scampton to re-equip with Handley Page Hampden bombers, an aircraft they were to use in the opening years of World War Two.
 Their first operation on 3 September 1939 was an armed reconnaissance over the North Sea.
 One of the units long term pilots, Flt Lt Roderick 'Babe' Learoyd, who had served at Worthy Down, went on to win a Victoria Cross, the first for Bomber Command of the war, for a raid on the Dortmund Ems Canal on 12/13 August 1940.
-While at Scampton in April 1942, the squadron converted onto the Avro Manchester, an aircraft that later was to gain a poor reputation due to its inadequate Rolls-Royce Vulture powerplants.
+While at Scampton in April 1942, the squadron converted onto the ill-fated Avro Manchester, an aircraft that later was to gain a poor reputation due to its inadequate Rolls-Royce Vulture powerplants.
 Although the Manchester was a liability, it did provide the basis for the Avro Lancaster, which turned out to be a world-beater.
 The squadron flew the Manchester until June 1942 when it converted to the Lancaster, an aircraft it was to fly with great success throughout the rest of the war.

 It is of note that No. 35(B) Squadron's ORB states that in April 1938, the first dual control Fairey Battle (K7695) was received by the unit at Worthy Down.
 The squadron left for Cottesmore on 21 April 1938 and went on to play a vital role in World War Two.
 Initially flying Battles in a training role, the unit re-equipped with Bristol Blenheims before being absorbed by No. 17 OTU.
 Reforming in November 1940 with Handley Page Halifax heavy bombers, one of the unit's pilots was Fg Off. (later Group Captain) Leonard Cheshire, a man who made quite a name for himself within Bomber Command and went on to win a Victoria Cross.